 What is Cyber-Attack?

-An attack which is used to steal, destroy or gain an unauthorized access to the computer, network, and infrastructure.
-These are done either by an individual or by a group of experts targeting to the information that is exposed publicly or privately within your network.
+An attack is employed to steal, destroy or gain an unauthorized access to the computer, network, and infrastructure.
+These are performed by an individual or by a group of experts targeting the organisation information with the intention to publicly expose or privately exploit.
 There are two major kinds of cyber-attacks used by attackers.

 - Passive attacks

 These attacks are performed by the intruder whose intention is to gain entire system/network access without leaving any footprints.
 These attacks are often carried without any changes being observed by the users.
 There are various kinds of attacks which can take place over a network by just scanning their open ports and by using older versions of vulnerable software.
 These attacks are mostly common in wireless interface as they could be identified or detected.
 In the development of IoT where all organizations moving towards digital have a major thread occurring towards their organization.
 They can broadly be classified into sniffing and tapping into their wireless network interface.